 Our number 1 collective challenge still remains innovative and sustainable means and ways to stimulate our local economy.
 I am excited that Local businesses have started with planning for more sustainable job opportunities.
-If the Department of Environmental Management and Planning approves the construction of a new packing shed in the Schoonvlei area near Bella Vista, Ceres, 250 job opportunities will be created.
+We have approved the sale of land for a new packing shed that will provide 300 job opportunities in the Ceres Industrial area for the 2015/2016 financial year.
 Established businesses in both Tulbagh and Wolseley have made enquiries for land to expand their existing business practices that will ensure even further more permanent opportunities.
-Our Municipality will soon consider the approval of the re-opening of the Transnet Railway Line between Wolseley and Ceres.
+Our Council has approved the re-opening of the Transnet Railway Line between Wolseley and Ceres which will become operative in September 2015.
 This will not only improve the investment opportunities for our area but will lead to direct job creation.
 It will also have a major impact on our Tourism Industry.
 One of the partners involved in the business company that will operate the railway line is operating a similar tourism train in the Cape Metro area and it can only bode well for our Municipality.